 EXHIBITION AND SYMPOSIUM

 The display structures – 15 cardboard-tubes made of recycled material, 1 metre in diagonal and 2,2 metres high – are derived from the form and function of the German ‘Litfaßsäule’, a traditional announcement and advertisement column placed in the urban public realm.
 The installation integrates architecture models, drawings, photos and videos among other media.
 In addition, 10 academic projects from international universities offer fresh and unconventional proposals to complement the exhibition and are presented on work tables.
 A reading table will provide the opportunity to browse a collection of books, videos and podcasts on post-growth spatial and economic strategies.

-The symposium at the end of the exhibition period will put conceptual approaches – especially focussing on alternative, resourceful and post-growth economic and finance models – up for discussion and launch the exhibition catalogue that combines a documentation of the show with in-depth essays.
-The symposium is in the process of being conceptualised and will be announced separately.
+The symposium will put conceptual approaches – especially focussing on alternative, resourceful and post-growth economic and finance models – up for discussion and launch the exhibition catalogue that combines a documentation of the show with in-depth essays.

 An Aedes catalogue will be published.